-3.4.5 Lack of technical innovation and maturity of technology enables both operators to acquire mobile equipment from a large number of suppliers.
+3.5.5 Lack of technical innovation and maturity of technology

+Vodafone and go mobile currently operate a 2G network and both have been recently assigned 3G spectrum.
+Both Vodafone and go mobile use the GSM standard and this enables both operators to acquire mobile equipment from a large number of suppliers.
 2G and 2.5G technology has been deployed around the world for a number of years and the technology is now considered as mature.
-In Malta, Vodafone deployed this technology back in 1998 and Go mobile has done so since its inception in 2000.
-Although Go mobile entered the market at a later stage, both operators have similar network infrastructures and offer identical services.
-This suggests that none of the operators has a competitive advantage over the other and both Vodafone and Go mobile are facing the same technology constraints.
+In Malta, Vodafone deployed this technology back in 1998 and go mobile has done so since its inception in 2000.
+Although go mobile entered the market at a later stage, both operators have similar network infrastructures and offer identical services.
+This suggests that none of the operators has a competitive advantage over the other and both Vodafone and go mobile are facing the same technology constraints.